The people at the Vineland Research and Innovation Centre in the Niagara region, had been working on this rose for several years.

 “It’s got a lot of Canadiana built into it”

-The first thing that stood out, was the very bright red full flower, and lots of them, she says.Listen
+The first thing that stood out, was the very bright red full flower, and lots of them, Culley says.Listen

-“In addition to that, because it was bred in Canada, so it was actually bred in Morden, Manitboba, originally, it’s very cold-hardy and very disease-resistant to the common rose diseases that we have in Canada.
+“In addition to that, because it was bred in Canada, so it was actually bred in Morden, Manitboba originally, it’s very cold-hardy and very disease-resistant to the common rose diseases that we have in Canada” according to Culley.

-The inspiration for poems, song, literature, art and love for millenia, there are now more than 60,000 registered cultivars of roses around the world.
+The inspiration for poems, art, literature, music and love for millenia, there are now more than 60,000 registered cultivars of roses around the world.

 The program was transferred in 2009 to the Canadian Nursery Landscape Association and Vineland.

 At Vineland, Culley says they work toward achieving the right mix of cold-hardiness, disease-resistance and visual traits.

 Gardeners will appreciate that It’s a repeat bloomer, all through the season into the fall.
 And it’s low maintenance; the petals fall off automatically, no deadheading necessary.

 Lana Culley says the Canadian Shield rose will thrive even in zones with minus 40 degree winters, you won’t have to replant your rose the following year.

 Available as far north as Yukon, the plant grows to about three to four feet, or about a metre and a half in height, and spreads out to about a metre in width.
 Depending on where you buy one, it would retail at about $25 (Cdn).